scikit-hep/awkward/docs-sphinx/ak.behavior.rst

                 {"x": self.x + other.x, "y": self.y + other.y}, with_name="Point",
             )

-The real power of using mixin classes comes from the ability to inheirit behaviors.
+The real power of using mixin classes comes from the ability to inherit behaviors.
 Consider a ``Point``-like record that also has a ``weight`` field.
 Suppose that we want these ``WeightedPoint`` types to have the same distance and magnitude functionality, but only be considered equal when they have the same weight.
 Also, suppose we want the addition